Centenary University: History

+In 2024 Centenary University and the Ideal Institute of Technology joined forces to offer both vocational training and higher education.
+This collaboration offers work-based college programs to local residents who may be underserved in their community.

 Accreditation

 Centenary University is accredited by the Middle States Commission on Higher Education and approved by the University Senate of the United Methodist Church.
 Some programs at Centenary are accredited by the International Assembly for Collegiate Business Education, Council for the Accreditation of Educator Preparation, Council on Social Work Education, or International Assembly for Collegiate Business Education.

 Main campus and learning centers

-Centenary University Main campus is located in Hackettstown, New Jersey.
-The Centenary Equestrian Center located in Long Valley provides riding and education facilities for its Equine Studies Department.
-The college also operates two satellite learning centers located in Parsippany and Edison, New Jersey to service its adult student programs.
+The Centenary University Main campus is located in Hackettstown, New Jersey.
+The Centenary Equestrian Center in Washington Township provides riding and education facilities for its Department of Equine Studies and Animal Health.

 Hackettstown Campus

 The main campus of Centenary University is home to most of the school's academic, administrative, athletic and collegiate activities, as well as housing for its undergraduate students.
 It consists of ten main buildings and eight residence buildings.
-It was added to the National Register of Historic Places on June 13, 1997, for its significance in architecture.
+The Edward W. Seay Building was added to the National Register of Historic Places on June 13, 1997, for its significance in architecture.